MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/technical-reference/overview.md

 [MockRequestPlugin](./mockrequestplugin.md)|Allows you to issue web requests using Dev Proxy.
 [MockResponsePlugin](./mockresponseplugin.md)|Simulates responses.
 [ODataPagingGuidancePlugin](./odatapagingguidanceplugin.md)|Shows a warning when proxy intercepts an OData paging request using a URL that hasn't been previously returned in one of the intercepted responses.
+[OpenAIMockResponsePlugin](./openaimockresponseplugin.md)|Simulates responses from Azure OpenAI and OpenAI using a local language model.
 [OpenApiSpecGeneratorPlugin](./openapispecgeneratorplugin.md)|Generates OpenAPI spec in JSON format from the intercepted requests and responses.
 [RateLimitingPlugin](./ratelimitingplugin.md)|Simulates rate-limit behaviors.
 [RetryAfterPlugin](./retryafterplugin.md)|Simulates the `Retry-After` header sent by an API after throttling a request.